dzvilius/synth-band-website/README.md

 The site was checked with W3C [HTML](https://validator.w3.org/nu/?doc=https%3A%2F%2Fhopeful-bardeen-ef0513.netlify.com%2F) and [CSS](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fhopeful-bardeen-ef0513.netlify.com%2Fcss%2Fmain.css&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en) validators, and the issues where fixed accordingly.

-Run a series of audits against the page using [Google Lighthouse](https://developers.google.com/web/tools/lighthouse/) and generate the performance reports.
-Please view the initial [Report](ux/v1/Reports/Lighthouse_Report_Before.png) and the [Report](ux/v1/Reports/Lighthouse_Report_After.png) after some optimisations were completed.
-Based on the audit suggestions I have improved the page loading speed from 1.7s to 1.5s, and optimised accessibility with best practices.
+Run a series of audits against the page using [Google Lighthouse](https://developers.google.com/web/tools/lighthouse/) and generated the performance reports.
+Please view the initial [Report](ux/v1/Reports/Lighthouse_Report_Before.png) and the [Report](ux/v1/Reports/Lighthouse_Report_After.png) after some of the optimisations were completed.
+Based on the audit suggestions I have improved the page loading speed from 1.7s to 1.5s and optimised the accessibility.

 Browser testing is next...